-The majority of my clients are city-dwelling couples in their late 20s to early 40s.
-Many are building a family and navigating the financial challenges and goals that come with the territory, such as purchasing a home or saving for college while also planning for retirement.
+The majority of my clients are city-dwelling couples in their 30s to early 50s and navigating the transitional seasons and competing financial goals that accompany these years, such as purchasing an apartment and saving for college while also planning for retirement.

 Do you work with clients through one-time engagements or on an ongoing basis?

 Both.
-All new clients work with me for a minimum of six months, during which time we’ll develop and implement a comprehensive financial plan.
-After that initial period, some clients choose to continue the relationship through our Ongoing Planning services, while others prefer to move forward with the plan on their own.
+All new clients work with me for a minimum of six months, during which we develop and implement a comprehensive financial plan.
+After that initial period, many clients choose to continue the relationship through our Ongoing Planning services, while others prefer to move forward with the plan on their own.
 In either case, we design the engagement to suit your financial world and goals.
 (You can learn more on our Services page.)

 Do you provide investment management services?